 2. Detailed construction change order template

 When it comes to construction projects, tenders are announced and multiple contractors bid.
 When a change is issued to the contractor, it means that the project owner needs to be aware of its impacts.
-The detailed template includes sections highlighting impacts, sections undergoing change, and mention the estimated amount and duration of change.
-If you are handling a construction project and wanted to present a detailed impact document, you should use this template.
+The detailed change order template includes sections highlighting impacts, sections undergoing change, and mention the estimated amount and duration of change.
+If you are handling a construction project and wanted to present a detailed impact construction change order form document, you should use this change order template.

 3. Change order template for service-based businesses

-Whether you offer construction services or interior design services, an original contract is awarded by the customer.
-Whenever a change is observed or intimated in the project deliverable, the change order is updated with necessary information and then provided to the client.
-This change order template has sections like project address, sections of change, and expected values of change.
-This sample template can be a good start for you!
+Whether you offer construction services or interior design services, an original construction change order contract is awarded by the customer.
+Whenever a construction change order is observed or intimated in the project deliverable, the change order is updated with necessary information and then provided to the client.
+This construction change order template has sections like project address, sections of change, and expected values of change.
+This sample change order template can be a good start for you!

 4. Medical change order form